kmccollum-star/CSC120-A6/bugLog.md

 Failed unit test: testConstructorPrice()

 ## Bug 8
-Brief description:  The print inventory method does not return true when the inventory is empty.
+Brief description:  The isEmpty() method does not return true when the inventory is empty.
-Failed unit test: testPrintEmptyInventory()
+Failed unit test: testIsEmpty()

 ## Bug 9
 Brief description:  The buy method does not throw an exception if the computer is already in the inventory.